|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Tobera mysterious USA in Kunai grass

 By 1945, anti-aircraft shells and fuel stocks were very low and carefully dispersed.
 Most Japanese were involved with gardening to grow crops for subsistence.
-Personnel were quartered in tunnels with 50 men in each three miles north of the airfield.
+Personnel were quartered in tunnels with 50 men in each three miles north of Tobera Airfield.

 Jim Joycey (son of Douglas Joycey) recalls:

-During the early 1990s, Australian Rick Ray bought Vimy Plantation, and renamed it "Golden Dolphin 3".
+During the early 1990s, Australian Rick Ray puchased a portion of Vimy Plantation and renamed it Vunatung Plantation and established the company "Golden Dolphin 3" with his wife.
 Ray built his home at roughly the center point of the old runway, on a hardstand area.

 P-38G Lightning Serial